On July 4th 1776, the United States of America proclaimed its independence from England by signing the Declaration of Independence.

 A text area will be displayed in the frontend when users select this answer.

-Add RecommendationAdd TagsView All Assigned Tags1770
+Add RecommendationAdd TagsView All Assigned Tags

 A text area will be displayed in the frontend when users select this answer.

-Add RecommendationAdd TagsView All Assigned Tags1870
+Add RecommendationAdd TagsView All Assigned Tags

 A text area will be displayed in the frontend when users select this answer.

-Add RecommendationAdd TagsView All Assigned Tags1970
+Add RecommendationAdd TagsView All Assigned Tags

 A text area will be displayed in the frontend when users select this answer.